GuildOfWeavers/merkle/bin/README.md

 tree.proveBatch(indexes: number[]): BatchMerkleProof
 ```

 The resulting proof is compressed.
-So, if you need to prove membership of multiple elements, this is a much more efficient approach.
+So, if you need to prove membership of multiple values, this is a much more efficient approach.
 The batch proof has the following form:

 ```TypeScript
 interface BatchMerkleProof {